 4. Styrofoam Flotation Logs:

 b.
-All styrofoam flotation logs shall be completely encased in solid wood (excluding particleboard, plywood, etc.) or in metal, fiberglass or plastic.
+All styrofoam flotation logs must be completely encased in solid wood (excluding particleboard, plywood, etc.) or in metal, fiberglass or plastic.
 Drain holes or a maximum of one-half inch (1/2") spacing between wood boards may be allowed.

 5. Asphalt: